MicrosoftDocs/windows-dev-docs/hub/dev-home/extensions.md

 ![Screenshot of Windows Dev Home Extensions tab showing the Get GitHub Extension button](../images/devhome-extensions.png)

 When signing into GitHub using the Dev Home GitHub Extension, your GitHub credentials are added to the [Credential Manager](https://support.microsoft.com/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).
 This is how Dev Home is able to access information relevant to your GitHub account.
+Currently DevHome supports only a single GitHub account.
+(See the [DevHome Extension repo on GitHub](https://github.com/microsoft/devhomegithubextension/issues/276) for updates on adding support for multiple accounts.)

 Want to contribute to or file an issue on this extension?
 See the open source [GitHub extension repository for Dev Home](https://github.com/microsoft/devhomegithubextension).